-- (a) complete a minimum of 60 CCUs from Level I and II course units - (b) grades of C or better in all practical CCUs - (c) a Grade Point Average (GPA) of 2.00 or more.
+- (b) grades of C or better in all practical CCUs - (c) a Grade Point Average (GPA) of 2.00 or more.

-8.10.3 Three-year BSc (General) Degree in Financial Mathematics and Industrial Statistics
+8.10.3.
+Three-year BSc (General) Degree in Financial Mathematics and Industrial Statistics

-A student shall opt to receive BSc degree if he/she leaves the programme after the completion of the Level III of the degree programme, In addition a student who has not fulfilled minimum requirements for the completion of the BSc Honours Degree (Four-year) at his/her final attempt shall be eligible to apply for the award of Three-year BSc (General) Degree.
+A student shall opt to receive BSc degree if he/she leaves the Programme after the completion of the Level III of the degree Programme, In addition a student who has not fulfilled minimum requirements for the completion of the BSc Honours Degree (Four-year) at his/her final attempt shall be eligible to apply for the award of Three-year BSc (General) Degree.